Qihoo360/huststore/hustdb/doc/doc/en/api/ha.md

     * Conclusion: `get` is **Weakly Consistent**, but has a high `QPS`. `get2` is **Strongly Consistent**, but has a relatively low `QPS`.
 Using `get` or `get2` is totally depends on business requirement.
 If data consistency is strongly required (e.g. financial business) but throughput doesn't need to be very high, then `get` is preferred.
 Otherwise if business needs high throughput and could bear some inconsistency in data (e.g. Commodity Info Display), `get2` may be a better choice.

 * About `cache`
-    `cache` related APIs will store data only in memory, that means those data will not be dumped to disk for persistence.
+    `cache` related APIs will store data only in memory, that means those data **will not be dumped to disk for persistence**.
 Other APIs will write data to disk for persistency.

 [Previous Chapter](index.md)